Trustworthy AI for Research Budgets

 The hardest part of integrating AI isn't the model performance.
 It's narrowing what the AI is for.

-Responsible AI isn't choosing the best model.
-It's the narrowing of what the AI is for, and calibrating trust so people catch the AI's mistakes without second-guessing what it gets right.
-We need to decide where AI meets human decision.
+Responsible AI is calibrated trust: people catch the AI's mistakes without second-guessing what it gets right.

 Keep exploring